-There is a point in the future when the earth will be devastated by objects from space.
+[Reading time: 6 minutes] There is a point in the future when the earth will be devastated by objects from space.
 I have used the rather generic phrase “cosmic disturbance” as a label for that event.
-There is evidence in scripture and elsewhere that other cosmic disturbances have occurred.
-In this brief article, we will not examine the many biblical descriptions of historical cosmic disturbances, but will examine the future event the Bible describes very clearly.
+There is evidence in Scripture and elsewhere that cosmic disturbances have occurred in the past, but in this brief article, we’ll only examine the future event the Bible describes very clearly.

 Asteroids and Meteorites

 If a major body hit in an ocean, it would throw much more material into the atmosphere (salt steam, pulverized and melted rock).
-It also would create tsunamis thousands of feet high that would flood entire coastal areas.
-By comparison, the explosion of Krakatoa created a tidal wave 125 feet high.
-A major meteorite impact would be much more severe.
+It also would create tsunamis that would flood entire coastal areas.

 Any major meteorite would cause chemical changes in the atmosphere.
-The one that exploded over Siberia in 1908 produced nitrous oxides that destroyed as much as 40% of the ozone layer.
+The one that exploded over Siberia in 1908 produced nitrous oxides that destroyed portions of the ozone layer.
 Even a small asteroid would form nitric acid, which would rain down on the oceans, poisoning the water and killing marine life near the surface.
 The extent of the damage would depend on such factors as the meteorite’s speed and distance traveled in the atmosphere.

 The End Times

-Then he said that something would immediately follow that period: “Immediately after the distress of those days ‘the sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the heavenly bodies will be shaken'” (Mt 24:29).
-This sounds very similar to events we examined in the Old Testament.
+After Jesus described the events of the Great Tribulation, he described what I’m calling a cosmic disturbance.
+“Immediately after the distress of those days ‘the sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the heavenly bodies will be shaken’” (Matt.
+24:29, NIV).
 The “falling stars” probably are meteors and a cloud of dust could darken the sun and moon, either cosmic dust accompanying the meteors or ejected into the air by meteorite impacts.

 There is a curious phrase at the end of that verse: “the heavenly bodies will be shaken.”
 The Greek text literally says “the powers of the heavens will be shaken.”
 The key words are power (dynamis; power, especially inherent power), heavens (anything above the earth’s surface, such as the atmosphere, sky, or God’s dwelling) and shake (agitate, physical shaking; being insecure or unsettled).

-The time frame of this verse is the short period immediately before the Lord’s arrival to claim possession of the earth and catch the church away.
+Because the cosmic disturbance occurs between the Great Tribulation with Satan in control of the earth and the Day of the Lord when Jesus assumes control of the earth, and due to the description of heavenly bodies or powers being shaken, it seems likely this event actually is the transition between spiritual kingdoms.
 Satan is about to lose control of his kingdom — it becomes Jesus’ possession — including the physical universe and the lower spiritual realm, where Satan is lord or prince.
-His powers over these areas will definitely be insecure.
+His control over these areas will definitely be shaken; permanently broken.
 Therefore, we could interpret the verse figuratively.

-In particular, we know the power of death will lose its control over the dead in Christ when he resurrects them, and the power of gravity will no longer hold them to the earth when they rise to meet the Lord in the air (1 Cor 15:52 1 Th 4:16-17).
-The power that binds us to our physical bodies will not prevent us from changing to eternal bodies (1 Cor 15:51, 53). . . .
-[End of Excerpt]
+In particular, we know the power of death will lose its control over the dead in Christ when he resurrects them, and the power of gravity will no longer hold them to the earth when they rise to meet the Lord in the air (1 Cor.
+15:52 1 Thess.
+4:16-17).
+The power that binds us to our physical bodies won’t prevent us from changing to eternal bodies (1 Cor.
+15:51, 53).